Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 **SOC** variable is used to declare which SoC is used in application during compiling.

+**evalsoc** is the default SoC, if no **SOC** passed or environment variable set, you can check default settings by run ``make info``, it will will show default settings without any overriding make variable.

 You can easily find the supported SoCs in the **<NUCLEI_SDK_ROOT>/SoC** directory.

 Currently we support the following SoCs, see :ref:`table_dev_buildsystem_1`.